-As you begin an assessment project, there are some core questions to ask yourself and your team.
-Defining the ultimate purpose and goals of your project or assessment program will help organize your methodologies, rubrics and expected outcomes effectively.
-Remember that at UCLA Library, assessment is used to make decisions that guide our future, not to validate decisions of the past.
+As you begin an assessment project, there are core questions to answer.
+Defining the ultimate purpose and goals of your project or assessment organizes your methodologies, rubrics, and expected outcomes effectively.
+At UCLA Library, assessment is used to make decisions that guide our future, not to validate past decisions.

 Key questions: